 Midlevel businessmen are gradually enlarging their activities and even becoming wealthy men and, in several cases, "bosses" and "financiers."
 In terms of wealth and status, they often outdo their criminal counterparts.

-- Miroslav Nozina is a leading expert in organized crime in the Czech Republic, and regularly lectures the Interior Ministry on its inner workings.
+- Miroslav Nozina is a leading expert in organized crime in Czechia, and regularly lectures the Interior Ministry on its inner workings.